Remaining

 Fire % Metal

-In traditional Chinese philosophy, five elements are distinguished.
-The Chinese use this as a classification for all natural phenomena.
-The five elements are applied in Feng shui, astrology, traditional Chinese medicine, music, martial arts and military decisions.
-The elements are also associated with emotions, tastes, colors, organs and cardinal directions.
-Each season is influenced by an element, with the Chinese considering late summer as the fifth (Earth) season.
-In Japanese philosophy, Earth, Water, Fire, Wind and Void are considered the five elements.
+In traditional Chinese philosophy, five distinct elements are recognized.
+This classification serves as a framework for understanding all natural phenomena.
+The five elements find application in Feng Shui, astrology, traditional Chinese medicine, music, martial arts, and military strategies.
+Furthermore, these elements are linked to emotions, tastes, colors, organs, and cardinal directions.
+Each season is governed by a specific element, with late summer regarded by the Chinese as the fifth season, represented by Earth.
+In Japanese philosophy, the five elements are identified as Earth, Water, Fire, Wind, and Void.

 The Fire Animals are: Snake, Horse and Goat